NCBI-Hackathons/Network_SNPs/README.md

 # Network_SNPs: "MetaNetVar"
 MetaNetVar is a pipeline for applying network analysis tools for genomic variants analysis

-This program was constructed by: Vijayaraj Nagarajan PhD, Vojtech Huser MD PhD, Eric Moyer MS, Felix Francis MS, Oscar Rodriguez, Matthew Lesko, Megan Hagenauer PhD, Ben Busby PhD.
+This pipeline was developed by: Vijayaraj Nagarajan PhD, Vojtech Huser MD PhD, Eric Moyer MS, Felix Francis MS, Oscar Rodriguez, Matthew Lesko, Megan Hagenauer PhD, Ben Busby PhD.

 #Introduction
 This pipeline allows users to access multiple tools for applying network analysis to human genomic datasets using one simple command-line based program.
 The user inputs a list of genes, single-nucleutide polymorphisms, or variant loci, either alone or accompanied by p-values derived from a case-control comparison or quantitative trait loci analysis.
 These nodes are then connected by referencing databases of molecular interactions (protein-protein interactions, protein-DNA interactions, metabolic interactions, etc.).